- Wikipedia has its own culture. Knowing the jargon will help you navigate the online encyclopedia.

 Deletion and speedy deletion

-Any page on Wikipedia can be deleted, but a clear offense can lead to a speedy deletion.
+Any article on Wikipedia can be deleted, but a clear offense can lead to a speedy deletion.
 To streamline this process, the requirements for a speedy deletion are pretty straightforward.
-Some of these are just there to prevent nonsense, such as boring patent information and test pages.
-Other reasons are more open to interpretation, such as ‘unambiguous promotion,’ which can cause a business page to swiftly get deleted.
+Some of these are just there to prevent nonsense, such as boring patent information and test articles.
+Other reasons are more open to interpretation, such as ‘unambiguous promotion,’ which can cause a business article to swiftly get deleted.

 Wikipedia terms about creating content